-TPA Network's RESEARCH CONSORTIUM was establishment to be an industry-focused research facility aimed at assessing the value of emerging medical technologies and health innovations.
-It's an initiative that has been met with great interest and support by many leading reinsurance, technology and professional services companies.
+The Research Consortium, powered by TPA Network, was created to be an industry-focused research facility aimed at assessing the value of emerging medical technologies and health innovations.
+It's an initiative that has been met with great support by many leading TPA, reinsurance, technology and research organizations.
+See www.ResearchConsortium.org

 Precision medicine, opioid alternatives, medicinal cannabis, electronic aspirin, medical wearables, capsule endoscopes and even fecal transplants: these and tens of other promising new health innovations are emerging...confusing plan sponsors, TPAs and reinsurers alike.
 At the same time, new means by which to do business are being tested including value-based provider contracting, AI-enhanced plan administration and block-chain based security.
 These changes challenge the stability of those who are slow to accept and adopt change and, while promising, many of these innovations are unproven, expensive, ineffective and wasteful; few have been adequately researched (especially for use by ERISA plans).